IBM/node-red-dsx-workflow/README.md

 ![](doc/source/images/html_node.png)

 Click on the HTML area and search for `ws:` to locate the line where the websocket URL is specified.
-Enter the websocket URL that was noted in the [Section 4](#4-note-the-websocket-url):
+Update the websocket URL with the base URL that was noted in the [Section 4](#4-note-the-websocket-url):

 	var websocketURL = "ws://NODERED_BASE_URL/ws/orchestrate";